Tree-sitter

 Syntax: (#not-nth? capture index)

 The first argument is always a captured node.
-The second argument is an integer (specified either bare or as a string literal) which represents the index to compare.
+The second argument is an integer (specified either bare or as a string) which represents the index to compare.
 If the capture node is not the nth named child of its parent, the predicate evaluates to true.

 The first named child is at 0.
 Anonymous nodes are not counted within these indexes.
 So, if you have three nodes in a tree: ((foo) ":" (bar)), the index of (bar) would be 1.